richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

 # Change Log

 - Draft 0: Translated the nroff source of RFC 2026 into markdown.
+The notices in the document at section 12.4 were prefaced with "THIS TEXT ADDED TO PASS THE IDNITS CHECKS" so that the draft could be published.
-This preserved all content but changed the copyright notice to the current.
+The copyright notice is changed to the current one.
+Because of this and other boilerplate, some section numbers differ from the original RFC.

 --- back